Captain James A. Lovell Federal Health Care Center

 Dr. Fouse is the Associate Director of Nursing Practice for the Captain James A. Lovell Federal Health Care Center.
 She was appointed to the position April 4th, 2011.

 In this position, Dr. Fouse is responsible for the operation and evaluation for all nursing practice, SPS, Patient Centered Care, the Magnet Journey and safe patient handling within the health care center.
-Dr. Fouse is the organizationâ€™s executive level nursing leader with full responsibility for the direction of nursing care delivery.
+Dr. Fouse is the organization’s executive level nursing leader with full responsibility for the direction of nursing care delivery.

 Prior to her current position, Dr. Fouse was the Acting Associate Director, Patient Services/Nurses Executive for the North Chicago Veterans Affairs Medical Center (December 2009 to April 2011).
-Prior to this appointment, Dr. Fouse served as the Associate Chief Nurse, Mental Health Services at the North Chicago Veterans Affairs Medical Center, Ill., (November 2008 to December 2009).
+Prior to this appointment, Dr. Fouse served as the Associate Chief Nurse, Mental Health Services at the North Chicago Veterans Affairs Medical Center, Illinois, (November 2008 to December 2009).
 At the Medical Center, she was also the Clinical Coordinator for Mental Health (January 1992 to November 2008).

 Dr. Fouse currently services as the Veterans Health Administration (VHA) Office of Nursing Services (ONS) Nurse Professional Standards Board (NPSB) Veterans Integrated Service Network (VISN) 12 Consultant.
 She also served as the chairperson of the Veterans Integrated Service Network 12 Diversity Committee.

 Associate Director Resources